tkpiskorz/tkpiskorz.github.io/_pages/about.md

 ---

-I am at the last stage of my Ph.D., which I have done in the [Advance Soft Matter group](https://www.linkedin.com/company/advanced-soft-matter-tu-delft/) at TU Delft under the supervision of prof. Jan van Esch (Advance Soft Matter (ASM) group) and dr. Alex Vries ([molecular dynamics (MD) group](https://www.rug.nl/research/molecular-dynamics/) at the University of Groningen).
+I am at the last stage of my Ph.D., which I have done in the [Advance Soft Matter group](https://www.linkedin.com/company/advanced-soft-matter-tu-delft/) at TU Delft under the supervision of prof. Jan van Esch (Advance Soft Matter (ASM) group) and dr. Alex de Vries ([molecular dynamics (MD) group](https://www.rug.nl/research/molecular-dynamics/) at the University of Groningen).
 My Ph.D. thesis is entitled "Molecular modeling of supramolecular structures."

 Research Intrest
 ------